-On this day, Jews regained sovereignty over the temple mount and the entire city of Jerusalem.
-Almost 1900 years after the destruction of the Temple in Jerusalem by the Romans in 70 AD.
+On this day, Jews regained sovereignty over the temple mount and the entire city of Jerusalem, almost 1900 years after the destruction of the Temple in Jerusalem by the Romans in 70 AD.
 It was not a war of conquest.
-Israel was threatened by her surrounding Arab neighbours, Egypt to the South, Syria to the North, and Jordan to the West for a long month before the war broke out.
+Israel was threatened by her surrounding Arab neighbours, Egypt to the South, Syria to the North, and Jordan to the West, for a long month before the war broke out.
 The outcome was not at all predictable.
-For a very long month, Egypt was threatening to destroy Israel and was building up military supplies while the UN turned a blind eye and the US urging against the war.
+For a very long month, Egypt threatened to destroy Israel and was building up military supplies while the UN turned a blind eye and the US urged against the war.
 Fear was mighty.
-The military itself was expecting a possible 100,000 dead and had delegated rabbis to expropriate parks as potential burial places.
+The military expected a possible 100,000 dead and had delegated rabbis to expropriate parks as potential burial places.

-I was studying and living in Israel from 1966-1971.
+I studied and lived in Israel from 1966-1971.
 I recall the tiny area of Jerusalem in Jewish hands before the war – two main streets, Yaffo and King George.
 I was not listening to the radio, but my parents in Montreal were observing the news.
-Not accepting my cheerful appraisal that there was nothing to worry about, my father arrived in Jerusalem to bring me home.
+Not accepting my positive appraisal that there was nothing to worry about, my father arrived in Jerusalem to bring me home.
 We travelled to Haifa and stayed at a hotel.
 They were hanging blackout drapes on all the windows.
 We seemed to be the only ones there.
 We then travelled north to a farm settlement to visit my father’s cousin, who was digging a ditch as a shelter.
-I suddenly realized the seriousness of the situation, and I flew back to Montreal with my Dad.
+I suddenly realized the seriousness of the situation and flew back to Montreal with my Dad.